 You could always try adding some decor to it too, like a garland or small hanging sign.

 I’m always amazed at how easy it is to recreate expensive designer furnishings.
-I mean, look how similar these look?

 I hope this blanket ladder DIY tutorial shows you how easy it is to make a DIY ladder for storing and organizing all YOUR blankets!